producthunt/PHImageKit/README.md

 # PHImageKit

-PHImageKit is simple yet powerfull image downloding, caching and GIF playback framework.
-It powers all image related views in ProductHunt iOS App.
+PHImageKit is simple yet powerful image downloading, caching and GIF playback framework.

+- Download image or GIF and display it with just a single call
+- Caches both in memory and in file storage
+- Plays multiple GIFs simultaneously
+- Eliminates delays or blocking during the first playback loop of GIFs

+PHImageKit is the component that powers all images and GIFs in ProductHunt iOS App

 ## Installation